-“ The Orientation to Hindu Studies Course” offered by the Hindu University of America, had a great mix of both simple and complex concepts of Hinduism, explained by erudite Professors.
+“ The Orientation to Hindu Studies Course” offered by the Hindu University, had a great mix of both simple and complex concepts of Hinduism, explained by erudite Professors.
 This not only gave me clarity about a plethora of topics like Sanskrit Studies, Post-colonialism, Orientalism, Indology, etc, but also generated enough curiosity in me about the courses HUA had to offer.
 I was inspired to immediately join their MA-PhD in Hindu Studies Program.
 And I’m glad that I did.

-“As a Hindu, I feel what the Hindu University of America is doing is invaluable to Hinduism generally and to India.
+“As a Hindu, I feel what the Hindu University is doing is invaluable to Hinduism generally and to India.
 HUA provides the background as well as the foundation of what Hinduism is.
 Most Hindus, wherever they are, would find the courses offered to be of immense value, richness, and personal satisfaction.”

-Is Hindu University of America a religious educational institution?
+Is Hindu University a religious educational institution?

 How is studying at HUA different from going to my local Temple or Guru?

 What career pathways exist for students who graduate from HUA?